-Consistent with the evidence that default is more costly for borrowers with good credit, our results show that a higher credit score makes a borrower more likely to repay an underwater loan.
-By contrast, default is more likely the smaller (the more negative) is the level of equity.
+Consistent with the evidence that default is more costly for borrowers with good credit, our results show that a higher credit score makes a borrower more likely to repay an underwater loan.5 In addition, repayment is more likely the larger (the less negative) is the level of equity.
 These results thus show that the choice between repayment and default for borrowers with negative equity who are vacating their house responds to these focal variables in the same manner as the default decisions analyzed in the past literature.
 While this conclusion is perhaps natural, it provides a new insight into the behavior of mortgage borrowers.
 As discussed further below, our regressions also include a host of other variables that may affect borrower decisions.

-Beyond these results on the determinants of repayment for underwater mortgages, a third important contribution of the paper is the use of our simple theoretical framework, along with data on negative equity and house values for mortgage repayers to estimate their default costs.
-By showing that both lower and upper bounds on default cost rise across credit-score quintiles, our analysis suggests default cost is larger for the most credit-worthy borrowers than for borrowers in the lowest quintile, a finding that validates our underlying assumption.
-This conclusion is entirely new to the literature, and it constitutes a major contribution of the paper.
+Beyond these results on the determinants of repayment for underwater mortgages, a third important contribution of the paper is the use of our simple theoretical framework, along with data on negative equity and house values for mortgage repayers and defaulters, to estimate lower and upper bounds for borrower default costs.
+By showing that both the lower and upper bounds rise across credit-score quintiles, our analysis suggests that default cost is larger for the most credit-worthy borrowers than for borrowers in the lowest quintile, a finding that validates our underlying assumption.
+This conclusion appears new to the literature, and it constitutes a useful contribution of the paper.
+While the default-cost ranges that we generate are fairly high (\$35 - \$81,000 for borrowers with middle-quintile credit scores), several other papers estimate even larger default costs, using approaches more complex than ours.6 The existence of significant default